AusClimateService/npcp/reports/phase1/phase1_report.md

 The [Climate Projections Roadmap for Australia](https://www.dcceew.gov.au/climate-change/publications/climate-projections-roadmap-for-australia) has been developed by the Department of Climate Change, Energy, the Environment and Water through a collaborative effort of the Australian climate projections community.
-The roadmap is shared vision statement of this new partnership, called the National Partnership for Climate Projections (NPCP), that aims to develop a consistent approach to deliver comparable, robust, fit-for-purpose future climate information to assess climate risks and inform adaptation planning.
+The roadmap is a shared vision statement of this new partnership, called the National Partnership for Climate Projections (NPCP), that aims to develop a consistent approach to deliver comparable, robust, fit-for-purpose future climate information to assess climate risks and inform adaptation planning.
 The roadmap identifies a number of priority areas of collaboration for the NPCP, including the delivery of national and regional downscaled climate projections.
-This involves model selection, downscaling models, bias correction and calibration, as well as secondary and next-level analysis (e.g., hazard modelling).
+This involves model selection, downscaling and bias correction, as well as secondary and next-level analysis (e.g., hazard modelling).

 When it comes to bias correction there is no "one size fits all" solution.
-Over the years, various different methods have been applied by the major projects, universities, and government agencies involved in the NPCP.
+Over the years, various different methods have been applied in Australia.
-Each of these methods have their own pros and cons and are suitable for different applications.
+Each of these methods has its own pros and cons and is suitable for different applications.
 The associated bias correction software also varies from code that was written for a specific research application (and sometimes subsequently abandoned) to code that is actively maintained by research software engineers and regularly re-used.